DV

 What is the difference between IXUS and VXUS?

-IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with an index strategy, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
-They are issued by BlackRock and Vanguard respectively.
+IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with an index approach, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
+They are issued by iShares and Vanguard respectively.

 Can I hold both IXUS and VXUS?